Welcome to today's edition of the Rush 24-7 podcast.

 And I still didn't hear an Obama doctrine.

-Don't know about you.
+I don't know about you.

-Combining two wedge issues for an unprecedented assault on liberty.
+I look at it this way: government-run health care that mandates Americans pay for abortions, combining two wedge issues for an unprecedented assault on liberty.

-This is a wedge issue wrapped in a wedge issue.
+This is a wedge issue wrapped in a wedge issue, combining the failed lessons of collectivism and Roe versus Wade.

 That's that is a double whammy here, as I say, a wedge issue wrapped in a wedge issue.

-Nothing could be more divisive and destructive to the U.S. than simultaneously imposing government run health care and mandating we pay for all abortions.
+Nothing could be more divisive and destructive to the U.S. than simultaneously imposing government-run health care and mandating we pay for all abortions.